awsdocs/iam-user-guide/doc_source/tutorial_abac-saml.md

 **Important**
 Delete all of the secrets that you created to avoid billing charges\.
 For details about pricing in Secrets Manager, see [AWS Secrets Manager Pricing](https://aws.amazon.com/secrets-manager/pricing/)\.

+## Summary<a name="tutorial-abac-saml-summary"></a>

+You've now successfully completed all of the steps necessary to use SAML session tags and resource tags for permissions management\.

+**Note**
+You added policies that allow actions only under specific conditions\.
+If you apply a different policy to your users or roles that has broader permissions, then the actions might not be limited to require tagging\.
+For example, if you give a user full administrative permissions using the `AdministratorAccess` AWS managed policy, then these policies don't restrict that access\.
+For more information about how permissions are determined when multiple policies are involved, see [Determining Whether a Request Is Allowed or Denied Within an Account](reference_policies_evaluation-logic.md#policy-eval-denyallow)\.